rsheldiii/YASP/README.md

 ![](http://i.imgur.com/kPxZ6GJ.png)

+go ahead and look at the source in scad.scad, it's not pretty.
+Can you do it shorter than that? of course you can, I don't care about shortness in my scad code, even my translates have brackets.

+You can't do it shorter in SCAD than you can in YASP though

 #TODO (not in order):
 * support hash for function calls.
 I could do both somehow, I know it
 * gem